ibexa/documentation-developer/docs/commerce/payment/extend_payment.md

 # Extend Payment

+There are different ways you can extend your Payment module implementation.
-One of the ways you can extend the Payments module is to create a custom payment method type.
+One of them is to create a custom payment method type.
+The other is attaching custom data to a payment.

+You can also customize the payment processing workflow.

 Based on such type store managers can define numerous payment methods.

 !!! note "Gateway integration requirement"

     [[= product_name =]] does not come with gateway redirects.
 Whether you are an integrator or the end customer, it is your responsibility to implement payment gateway integration.

-## Payment method type
+## Create custom payment method type

 Create a PHP definition of the payment method type.